SUNET/docker-edusign-app/README.rst

 is used to build the needed modules for NGINX and the JS bundles for the frontside JS app; and the second (referred to as `edusign-sp`) picks the built artifacts from the first, installs the software needed at runtime, and is the one used to build containers.
-The separation is simply to avoid bloating the containers with the build environments.

 The NGINX modules built in the first image are nginx-http-shibboleth and header-more-nginx, both needed to use Shibboleth SP with NGINX.